-- The Swiss authorities have jurisdiction to celebrate a marriage if one of the prospective spouses is domiciled in Switzerland or has Swiss citizenship. - Foreign prospective spouses without Swiss domicile may also be authorised by the competent authority to marry in Switzerland, if the marriage is recognised in the state of domicile or citizenship of both of them - Such authorisation may not be denied on the sole ground that a divorce granted or recognised in Switzerland is not recognised abroad
+The Swiss authorities have jurisdiction to celebrate a marriage if one of the prospective spouses is domiciled in Switzerland or has Swiss citizenshin 24

+Foreign prospective spouses without Swiss domicile may also be authorised by the competent authority to marry in Switzerland, if the marriage is recognised in the state of domicile or citizenship of both of the prospective spouses.25

+Such authorisation may not be denied on the sole ground that a divorce granted or recognised in Switzerland is not recognised abroad.

-The celebration of marriage in Switzerland is governed by Swiss law
+The celebration of marriage in Switzerland is governed by Swiss law.